devokrann/devokrann.github.io/README.md

-# devokrann.github.io
-My Portfolio
+# My Portfolio

-This repository contains the project files for my portfolio website.
+This repository holds the project files for my portfolio website